 The user should be able to manage alternative what-if scenarios for aggregate projections and demand for units by day, for each population group (families with children, adults).

-Vacancy Transfer and Transportation
+Vacancy Transfer, Diversions and Transportation

 When the demand for units exceeds availability at a given adult shelter, one or more clients may be transferred to another shelter.
 Official transportation must be arranged from one shelter to the other.
 When this happens, the transfer information is entered into CARES.
 The CapDash application should display information for all transfers from one shelter to another.
-A user can add a new Transfer in CapDash.
 Transfers are taken into account when calculating availability and usage for the night.
+Extending CapDash to enable a user to add a new Transfer in CapDash directly would require a micro-service to be in place to automatically update CARES (see System Integrations).
+Some clients are diverted out of the shelter system, for example a veteran may be transported to a “fast track” transitional housing unit.
+Since a diversion effectively makes a unit available that would otherwise be used, diversions are downloaded from CARES and tracked in CapDash2.

 Commercial Hotel Usage